 Head of section International Criminal Justice

-Nikola graduated from the Faculty of Law of Charles University in Prague.
-In addition to human rights, she is interested in international humanitarian law and criminal law.
+Nikola is currently working in the Office of the Government Commissioner for the representation of the Czech Republic before the European Court of Human Rights, but she also has experience from law firms.
+She graduated from the Faculty of Law of Charles University in Prague.
 She has previously volunteered for Amnesty International and worked as an intern at a non-profit organization focusing on refugee and asylum law.
-She is currently working at a law firm.

 Head of section European System of Human Rights Protection